hsdn/Boss-Helper/README.md

 * The module has built-in functionality of https://github.com/Lambda11/bam-hp-bar
 * Displays the spawn times of world bosses and mystery merchants (the **boss ask** command):
   ![](https://i.imgur.com/DgfxH5X.png)
-* Merchant NPC with marker (easily visible in the distance)
+* Merchant NPC with marker (easily visible in the distance):
   ![](https://i.imgur.com/tdIJKJv.png)

 ------